sjefvanleeuwen/wpf-blazor-porting/README.md

 ## Side Notes

 Using Web Assembly technology we can reduce licensing fee's in SAAS solutions to the consumer *both on bare metal servers/cloud infrastructure* as well as delivery to thin clients in comparison to WPF based applications.
-While remaining in the same programming paradigm, which is highly beneficial to DevOps.Ultimately such runtime are very capable being part of the IOT cloud and can easily integrate with decentralized computing models.
+While remaining in the same programming paradigm, which is highly beneficial to DevOps.
+Ultimately Web Assmeblies are very capable being part of the IoT cloud and can easily integrate with decentralized computing models.

 ### Styling